Skip to content

 The mountainous and heterogeneous character of Cauca causes the coffee produced in the different places and times of the year TO have differential characteristics.
 This department contains a very diverse region where it is common to find micro-lots and nano-lots with very particular processing and profile features.
 Cauca has stood out in various contests in recent years because of its micro-lots of excellent quality, with scores greater than 90.

+Low temperatures slow down the maturation of cherries, hence they accumulate more sugars and compounds that enhance their acidity and sweet and fruity notes.
 The interaction of sugar with sulfur from volcanic soils influence the aroma of Cauca coffee, characterized by a strong aroma, with notes of chocolate, caramel, apple and honey.
 Bright and high acidity in the cup, medium body with a balanced, smooth and clean overall impression.

 Back to MapBrowse ProducersRead more about the different regions and areas of Cauca